mlhartme/stool/client/documentation.md

 Forwarding is refused if the current user does not have access to all fault projects of the image.
 Forwarding is terminated manually by pressing ctrl-c or automatically after *timeout* minutes (default: 30).

+Examples: debug your application: `ssh port-forwarding 5005` and start your debugging session on localhost:5050

-Examples: attach to a JMX console via jmxmp: `ssh port-forwarding 5555` and `jconsole -J-Djava.class.path=${CISOTOOLS_HOME}/stool/opendmk_jmxremote_optional_jar-1.0-b01-ea.jar service:jmx:jmxmp://localhost:5555"`
+Examples: attach to a JMX console via jmxmp: `ssh port-forwarding 5555` and `jconsole -J-Djava.class.path=${CISOTOOLS_HOME}/stool/opendmk_jmxremote_optional_jar-1.0-b01-ea.jar service:jmx:jmxmp://localhost:5555`
+(Note: if the connections crashes and jconsole asks to reconnect: make sure you jconsole java version matches the application's Java version.)

 ### sc-ssh